 If you have been to Kreuzenstein Castle, let me know below in the comments.

--> See another amazing medieval castle in Central Europe: A PERFECT DAY IN STARA LUBOVNA
+-> See another amazing medieval castles in Central Europe:

 Check out these amazing palaces and castles in Vienna: